seyDoggy/placeholder/README.md

 ### Avoiding Duplicates ###

 Chances are you are going to have multiple requests of the same size image on the the same page.
-If the request is identical then the image be identical too.
+If the request is identical then the image will be identical too.
 The easy way around this to make each request unique, either with a third or even a fourth parameter.
 The third parameter can be any one of the supported keywords or it can be any made up identifier.
 And if you do use a supported keyword, then simply use a pseudo forth parameter with any made up identifier.

 The following examples will all render unique images, all with the same 200px X 100px dimension: